-(to be modified as applicable for the package)

 In case of any discrepancy between Section-IA (Scope) and Section-IB (General Information) and other technical specifications on scope of works, Section-IA (Scope) shall prevail over all other sections.

 In case of any discrepancy between Section-IB (General Information) and individual sections for various equipment, requirement of individual equipment section shall prevail.